JuliusNixi/Boggle/Docs/README.md

 In the "./Assignment/" subfolder there are the project's descriptors files given by the professors.

 ## Report subfolder
-In the "./Report/" subfolder you will find the illustrative report of the project carried out by me, written by me.
+In the "./Report/" subfolder you will find the illustrative report of the project (coded by me) written by me.
 It was written in LaTeX.
-The end result is the file "Report Project Exam Course Laboratory II - Giulio Nisi.pdf".
+The final result is the "Relazione Progetto Esame Corso Laboratorio II - Giulio Nisi.pdf" file.